webprofusion/certify-docs/docs/features/data-stores.md

 By default Certify The Web uses a set of SQLite file based databases to store configuration for managed certificates and stored credentials.
 SQLite is a good choice for most users as it is easy to setup and does not require any additional software to be installed.
 However, if you have a large number of managed certificates you may wish to use an alternative database such as Microsoft SQL Server or PostgreSQL.

 ## Supported databases
-For a database to be supported we need to supply a set of compatible data store providers and the choice of database sercver must support complex JSON data storage and querying.
+For a database to be supported we need to supply a set of compatible data store providers and the choice of database server must support complex JSON data storage and querying.

 Currently supported database types include:
 - MS SQL Server (2016+)